Dialogical Reading

 Meet the Team

 This project is part of a bigger study led by the Early Language and Literacy Development group.
-The group leader is Prof. Jakob Åsberg Johnels, and the group consists of Maria Larsson, Karin Strid, and Martyna Galazka.
+The group leader is Prof. Jakob Åsberg Johnels, and the group consists of Carmela Miniscalco, Maria Larsson, Karin Strid, and Martyna Galazka.

 Materials